Mirandola Town Hall: Origins

 To build this loggia, a tax of eight quattrins was instituted for each biolca (2933.63 m²) of land owned; however, since the works cost less than expected, the advanced money was returned.

 In 1514 the possession of the city was returned, after a quarrel with the brothers, to Giovanni Francesco II Pico della Mirandola: the ceremony took place right under the loggia of the Palazzo della Ragione.
 In 1573, on the occasion of a dispute between the guardians of the heirs of Ludovico II Pico, a document was read in public under the loggia of the Palazzo della Ragione, opposite the square.

-No other evidence can be found until the 18th century, although the palace is well recognizable in the topographic maps of the 16th-17th centuries.
+No other evidence can be found until the 18th century, although the palace is easily recognizable in the topographic maps of the 16th–17th centuries.